Maximising your child's potential: Common Entrance and Scholarship exams at West Sussex prep school Sompting Abbotts

 At Sompting Abbotts we believe education should be broad, stimulating and fun.
 A varied curriculum opens up possibilities for children to win a range of scholarships (therefore eligible for a bursary) to senior schools in areas as diverse as academics, music, art, sport, drama and all-rounder.

+We are a non-feeder school and believe in helping you choose the right senior school for your children based on their ability and temperament.
+Find out more about this here.
 We give you, as parents, our best recommendations for your child's scholarship potential at the end of Year 7.
 Our judgement is generally accurate.
 In the last 10 years at Sompting Abbotts Preparatory School, 95% of children entered for a scholarship have achieved their goal.

 By now, of course, we know your child well.
 So we will help you determine the schools that are likely to be the 'best-fits' for your child to move on to.
 There are some senior schools which are stridently academic, others are more 'sporty' or more arts-oriented and some seek a happy medium.